withgiolt/docs/src/content/sdk.md

 Each of these calls into one of the SDK's three public modules — `giolt_sdk/bundle`, `giolt_sdk/deploy` and `giolt_sdk/dev` — which together are the entire public API.
 Each is an opaque builder: you configure it with a chain of setters and finish with `run`.
-Required fields are enforced at compile time, so a builder that's missing something it needs won't typecheck.
+Required fields are enforced at compile time — a builder missing something it needs won't typecheck, so `bundle.new() |> bundle.run` is a compile error, not a runtime one.

+For a walkthrough of all three from a fresh project, see [Get started](/get-started).

-## `build.gleam`
+## `giolt_sdk/bundle`

 ```gleam
 import giolt_sdk/bundle